sous-chefs/mysql/README.md

 The client recipe is already included by server and 'default' recipes.

-For more infromation on the compile vs execution phase of a Chef run:
+For more information on the compile vs execution phase of a Chef run:

 - http://wiki.opscode.com/display/chef/Anatomy+of+a+Chef+Run